 As we pursue expansion, we plan to continue to build our business around consumers that we already know through expanding existing relationships that have been built on brand loyalty and trust.
 Thus, we will seek to (1) enter market segments that match our core consumer's passions for shooting, hunting, and outdoor activities, (2) acquire and create brands that are authentic, innovative, and differentiated in the market, (3) support and retain management teams that have an intimate understanding of the end consumer, a demonstrated track record of success, and a clear strategy for growth, (4) meet profitability goals by providing an acceptable rate of return within the shooting, hunting, and rugged outdoor markets, and (5) leverage existing relationships with potential strategic acquisition targets.
-In addition, our goal is to build our business in ways that allow us to optimize our current channel relationships, which serve our existing consumers, including distributors, large strategic retailers, buying groups, and internet retailers.
+In addition, our goal is to continue to build our business in ways that allow us to optimize our current channel relationships, which serve our existing consumers, including distributors, large strategic retailers, buying groups, and internet retailers.

-Streamline and Standardize our Business Operations
+Streamline and Standardize our Business Operations, including Optimizing Product Distribution

-A key activity associated with our inorganic strategy is to streamline and standardize certain administrative functions of our business in a shared services structure so that functions, including human resources, accounting, finance, program management, legal, compliance, environmental, health, and safety, or EH&S, and information technology, can be leveraged across multiple locations to achieve efficiency and improved internal controls.
-Such an approach includes investing in an integrated and configurable technology infrastructure in areas such as enterprise resource planning, or ERP, and compliance.
-During fiscal 2017, we continued to improve and enhance our ERP systems as we converted our Columbia, Missouri location to SAP.
+We intend to streamline and standardize certain administrative functions of our business.
+First, we intend to operate in a shared services structure so that support and administrative functions, including human resources, accounting, finance, program management, legal, compliance, environmental, health, and safety, or EH&S, and information technology, can be leveraged across multiple locations to achieve efficiency and improved internal controls.
+In addition, we are leveraging our manufacturing expertise by creating a manufacturing services platform in our Springfield, Massachusetts facility.
+Such a service level approach includes investing in an integrated and configurable technology infrastructure in areas such as enterprise resource planning, or ERP, and compliance.
 We intend to continue investing in our systems to further enhance our efficiency, improve information reporting, and strengthen internal controls.
-These system improvements include implementing SAP at additional facilities where we believe such an implementation would help us achieve these objectives.
-We intend to begin to convert our Wilsonville, Oregon facility to SAP in fiscal 2018.
+These system improvements include eventually implementing SAP at all of our facilities.